 One of the pasta sauces he discusses in the book is a sauce where the meat is cut with scissors into little pieces rather than being ground.
 Bugialli claims it keeps the texture of the meat more than when it's ground and allowed to cook into an amalgamous mass.
 I personally like pasta sauce any which way, but it's fun to know an alternate method the next time you're craving some good old fashioned meat sauce.

-Fresh Pasta With Grass Fed Beef and Dried Morel Mushrooms
+Fresh Pasta with Beef and Dried Morel Ragu

 - 1 ounce dried morel mushrooms